AutoGAN-based Dimension Reduction for Privacy Preservation: Related Work

-To enhance the distance between original and reconstructed data in our DR system, we utilize the structure of Generative Adversarial Network (GAN) \cite{Goodfellow2014} for data manipulation and deep Auto-encoder \cite{Baldi2012} as a reconstruction method.
+To enhance the distance between original and reconstructed data in our DR system, we utilize the structure of Generative Adversarial Network (GAN) \cite{Goodfellow2014} for data perturbation and deep Auto-encoder \cite{Baldi2012} for data reconstruction.
 The following sections briefly review Auto-encoder and GAN.

-\subsection{Auto-encoder}
+\subsubsection{Auto-encoder}

-Auto-encoder, an artificial neural network, is aimed at learning a lower dimension representation of an unsupervised data or generative models.
-Auto-encoder can be used for denoising image data and reducing dimension.
-Auto-encoder can be implemented by two fully connected neural network components: encoder and decoder.
-The encoder and decoder perform reverse operations.
-The encoder input is normally original data while the decoder output is expected to be similar to the input data.
-The middle layer which has smaller number of neurons than that of the input is extracted as a representation of dimensionally-reduced data.
-The auto-encoder training process can be described as a minimization problem of a loss function:
+Auto-encoder is aimed at learning lower dimension representations of unsupervised data.
+Auto-encoder can be used for denoising and reducing data dimension.
+It can be implemented by two neural network components: \textit{encoder} and \textit{decoder}.
+The \textit{encoder} and \textit{decoder} perform reverse operations.
+The input of the \textit{encoder} is the original data while the output of the \textit{decoder} is expected to be similar to the input data.
+The middle layer extracts latent representation of original data that could be used for dimension reduction.
+An Auto-encoder training process can be described as a minimization problem of the auto-encoder's loss function $\mathcal{L(\cdot)}$:

-where x is the data and g(.) is a function of the framework which could be the mean square error between input and output.
+where x is input data, f($\cdot$) is an encoding function, and g($\cdot$) is a decoding function.

-\subsection{GAN}
+\subsubsection{GAN}

-Generative Adversarial Nets is aimed at approximating distribution $p_d$ of a dataset via generative models over data $x$.
-GAN simultaneously trains two generative models $G$ and $D$ in which $G$ inputs are sampled from a prior distribution $p_z(z)$.
-G generates fake samples similar to the real samples.
-At the same time, $D$ is trained to differentiate between fake samples and real samples and send feedback to $G$ for improvement.
+Generative Adversarial Nets is aimed at approximating distribution $p_d$ of a dataset via a generative model.
+GAN simultaneously trains two components \textit{generator} $G$ and \textit{discriminator} $D$, and the input of $G$ is sampled from a prior distribution $p_z(z)$ through which $G$ generates fake samples similar to the real samples.
+At the same time, $D$ is trained to differentiate between fake samples and real samples, and send feedback to $G$ for improvement.
 GAN can be formed as a two-player minimax game with value function V(G,D):

-In practice, the two GAN components, \textit{generator} and \textit{discriminator} are built on two fully connected neural networks.
-The loss function of G is to reduce the D accuracy.
-Meanwhile, the loss function of D is to increase the accuracy of differentiating fake samples from real samples.
+The two components, \textit{Generator} and \textit{Discriminator} can be built from neural networks (e.g., fully connected neural network, convolutional neural network).
+The goal of G is to reduce the accuracy of D. Meanwhile, the goal of D is to differentiate fake samples from real samples.
 These two components are trained until the discriminator cannot distinguish between generated samples and real samples.